Skip to main content

 4+ CPU cores are recommended to deal with spikes in processing.

 An SSD is required for storage because the node databases are so IOPS-heavy.
 An Ethereum mainnet node takes ~ 1.1 TiB of storage initially, as of Jan 2024.
 The on-disk growth pattern differs between execution clients, see resource use.
-A 2TB disk is expected to last (potentially with execution client pruning) until late 2025.
-If EIP-4444 is in Ethereum by that time, it may last "forever".

 Two home server builds that I like and am happy to recommend are below.
 Both Intel and AMD support IPMI, which means they can be managed and power-cycled remotely and need neither a GPU nor monitor.
 Both support ECC RAM, though the AMD option as of Sept 2020 was unable to report ECC errors via IPMI, only OS-level reporting worked.